recursivefunk/good-env/README.md

 `good-env` provides a more intuitive way to interface with environment variables for node apps.
 Reasoning about raw strings is OK for some things but for non-trivial applications, booleans, numbers, lists or even the existence (or non-existence) of environment configurations can play a key role in how an application behaves.
+Lastly, `good-env` has no production dependencies.

 ```
 $ npm install good-env --save